Thoughtful, Well-Crafted Miniature Books

 Although not on the “A” list, the book, authored by John Updike and illustrated by Gorey, proved irresistible for a new binding treatment.
 Silk-screened Indian cotton rag papers were used for the cover and endsheets.
 The cover features red and green goatskin overlays depicting a Gorey holly sprig.

 Gorey's first book gets an unexpected treatment, with vintage gold brocade bookcloth covers topped with an overlay of burgundy goat, hand cut to resemble the concert hall drapery of the original cover image.
 With matching burgundy leather hinges, the interior features endsheets of charcoal grey rag paper printed with gold, silver and burgundy geometric shapes - a very 50s look to salute the 1953 publication of the original.

 Rebindings of the first printing of the 1980 Dodd, Mead first hardback edition of Gorey’s 1963 book.
 The front cover is of a sumptuous red cotton velvet with covered buttons, while the back cover is of a red ivy patterned lokta, Endsheets are a black and white silkscreen-printed lotka, or an Indian cotton red, gold, and black paper.
 An edition of five was created.
+SOLD OUT

 The Iron Tonic

 Rebindings of the first printing of the Harcourt edition, the work has been recast in a Braedel binding with black goatskin at the spine and with black suede ‘branches’ on covers adjacent to the spine, Nepalese silkscreen paper covers, and poison label endsheets.
 An edition of five was completed.

 Modifying the design of my original rebinding, this treatment features the 2007 Ballet Review edition.
 The original covers are left intact, with only the softcover's staples removed.
 An enhanced sewn board binding is employed, and the new boards are covered in a dark blue printed pattern on purple lokta.